Janelgr5/data_structures_and_algorithms/BigO/BigO.md

   b.
 For many-probably most-algorithms, the worst case and the expected case are the same.
 Sometimes they're different, though, and we need to describe both of the runtimes.

 # Space Complexity:
-1. The amount of memory (or space) required by an algorithm.
+1. The amount of memory (or space) required by an algorithm, not including space taken up by the inputs (auxiliary space complexity).
 2. Parallel concept to time complexity.

 # The Rules of Big O